zhouyan/vSMC/doc/main.markdown

 need [Intel MKL][MKL], [Intel TBB][TBB] and [vDist][vDist] libraries.
 They are only optional.

+Also the Particle filter and Gaussian mixture model may take some non-trivial run-time, therefore, use `-DCMAKE_BUILD_TYPE=Rlease` to build optimized binary.
+To run them, invoke `ctest -C Release` or `make check` to run the tests.
+Without the configuration these examples won't be run.

 ## Finding libraries

 Without any configuration, the distributed `cmake` script may not be able to